 Twelve individuals or organizations submitted comments on this proposal.
 Four commentators indicated that they agreed with the proposal, six indicated that they agreed with the proposal if amended, and two did not indicate a position on the proposal overall.
 Many of the comments were extensive, with responses to the questions asked by the committee and suggestions for modifying the proposal.
-A chart with the full text of the comments received and staff's draft responses is attached.
+A chart with the full text of the comments received is attached.
 This chart is divided up by topic area so that all the comments addressing a particular question or issue can be seen together.
-The main issues raised by the comments, possible responses, and possible modifications to the proposal are discussed below, but there are other comments and responses discussed only in the draft comment chart, so please review the draft comment chart carefully.